The vast and varied resources of the BPL make all kinds of interesting discoveries possible, including some that hit rather close to home.

 It seemed that Harvard Medical School was being accused of abducting people’s pet dogs and cats for purposes of experimentation.
 But it was the location described that stood out to me most of all.
 It sounded awfully like the intersection at the northwest corner of the Central Library.
 This is where the Central Library's newer building now sits.

 I hopped onto the Leventhal Map and Education Center tool Atlascope to investigate.
 I found what I was looking for in an 1898 fire insurance atlas.
 There was Harvard Medical College sitting right next to the newly built McKim building of the BPL’s Central Library:

 Here’s what it looked like from the street.
-This is exactly where the great granite edifice of the Johnson Building now stands (this image predates the McKim building):
+This is exactly where the great granite edifice of the Boylston Street Building now stands (this image predates the McKim building):